EveripediaNetwork/summary-banana-template/README.md

-# This repo holds the files for Flan-T5 based fine tuned for summarisation.
+# This repo holds the files for Flan-T5 base model fine-tuned for summarisation.

 ## INPUT
 {